 We could implement Derive following the same strategy.
 However, the resulting incremental programs would be no faster than recomputation.
 We cannot do better for arbitrary mathematical functions, since they are infinite objects which we cannot fully inspect.
 Therefore, we resort to a source-to-source transformation on simply-typed $\lambda$ -calculus as defined in Fig. 1.
-The sets of base types and primitive constants, as well as the typing rules for primitive constants, are on purpose left unspecified and only defined by plugins - they are extensions points.
-Defining different plugins allows to experiment with sets of base types, associated primitives and incrementalization strategies.
-We show an example plugin in our case study (Sec.
-4.4).
 In this section, we focus on the incrementalization of the features that are shared among all instances of the plugin interface, that is, function types and the associated syntactic forms, $\lambda$ -abstraction, application and variable references.
-Throughout the section, we collect requirements on the plugins that instantiate the framework.
-Definitions provided by the plugin are replaced, in figures, by ellipses ("...").
-Satisfying these requirements is sufficient to ensure correct incrementalization.